 The Swedish Grand Prize for Journalism is awarded annually to recognize achievement in journalism.
 The winners are chosen by an independent jury made up of some of Sweden’s most-trusted top journalists.
 The prize is given out by Bonnier AB.

 The Swedish Grand Prize for Journalism has since its inception developed into the most prestigious and important honor for distinguished journalism in Sweden.

-The award, worth 100,000 Swedish kronor is given in four categories:
+The award, worth 100,000 Swedish kronor is given in five categories:

 - Årets Avslöjande – Scoop of the Year